-Sustainability Indicator year ending August 31, 2022 1) Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund N/A

-Sustainability Indicator year ending August 31, 2022 2) Percentage of investments in companies that pass the minimum ESG score (as evaluated using the "Minimum Standards Framework", the Investment Manager's proprietary ESG evaluation framework, minimum is set at 2.4 out of 5).
-Indicator also covers Percentage of securities covered by ESG analysis N/A 3) Percentage of investments in companies evaluated as having an overriding Fail Score under the "Minimum Standards Framework" N/A 4) Percentage of investments in companies with an F-Score evaluated under the F-Score Framework, the Investment Manager's proprietary tool for evaluating severe controversies N/A 5) Percentage of investments in companies that have breached key international norms and standards or are involved in very severe controversies (aka Critical ESG Events) N/A 6) Percentage of investments in UN Sanctioned Countries N/A 7) The Sub-Fund's carbon footprint relative to the benchmark (evaluated on the basis of each issuer's scope 1 and 2 GHG emissions normalized by the company's enterprise value including cash (EVIC) and multiplied by its weight in the portfolio).
-The sum of such weighted average carbon footprint is calculated and then compared to that of the reference benchmark (MSCI All Country Asia (ex Japan) TR net).
-N/A 8) Companies' carbon footprint, including Scope 1 and 2 GHG emissions normalized by EVIC is compared to the reference benchmark.
+Sustainability Indicator year ending on August 31, 2022 Percentage of investments in securities of corporate issuers that derive a non-negligible part of their revenues from products and/or activities excluded by the Sub-Fund N/A 2) Percentage of investments in companies that pass the minimum ESG score (as evaluated using the "Minimum Standards Framework", the Investment Manager's proprietary ESG evaluation framework (minimum is set at 2.4 out of 5).
+Also covers Percentage of securities covered by ESG analysis.
+N/A 3) Percentage of investments in companies evaluated as having an overriding Fail Score under the "Minimum Standards Framework" N/A 4) Percentage of investments in companies with an F-Score evaluated under the F-Score Framework, the Investment Manager's proprietary tool for evaluating severe controversies N/A 5) Percentage of investments in companies that have breached key international norms and standards or are involved in very severe controversies (aka Critical ESG Events) N/A 6) Percentage of investments in UN Sanctioned Countries N/A 7) The Sub-Fund's carbon footprint relative to the benchmark (evaluated on the basis of each issuer's scope 1 and 2 GHG emissions normalized by the company's enterprise value including cash (EVIC) and multiplied by its weight in the portfolio).
+The sum of such weighted average carbon footprint is calculated and then compared to that of the reference benchmark (MSCI Emerging Markets TR net).
+N/A

+Sustainability Indicator year ending on August 31, 2022 8) Companies' carbon footprint, including Scope 1 and 2 GHG emissions normalized by EVIC is compared to the reference benchmark.
 The Investment Manager then reports on the number of companies who are in the top 30% relative to their reference benchmark and report on these weighted holdings (excluding cash) as representing the Sub-Fund's percentage of sustainable investments.
-N/A

-Sustainability Indicator year ending August 31, 2022 9) Percentage of potential investments excluded via the top-down exclusions applied to the starting universe plus via the sustainability screening applied in a bottom-up approach to the smaller sub-set of companies that passed the fundamental, financial assessment.
+N/A 9) Percentage of potential investments excluded via the top-down exclusions applied to the starting universe plus via the sustainability screening applied in a bottom-up approach to the smaller sub-set of companies that passed the fundamental, financial assessment.
 N/A